 In this study, there are 3 (three) kinds of variables used by the author, namely the dependent variable, the independent variable, and the control variable.
-The dependent variable in this study is the company's performance.
-Then the independent variables in this study are Liquid Assets to Total Assets Ratio (LA/TA), Financing to Deposit Ratio (FD), Cash to Deposit Ratio (CD), Non-Performing Financing Ratio (NPF), and Cost to Income Ratio (BOPO).
+The lependent variable in this study is the company's performance.
+Then the independent variables in the study are Liquid Assets to Total Assets Ratio (LA/TA), Financing to Deposit Ratio (FD), Cash to Deposit Ratio (CD), Non-Performing Financing Ratio (NPF), and Cost to Income Ratio (BOPO).
 While the control variable in this study is the size of the bank company.
 Explanations related to the variables used by the author in this study are described in Table 3 as follows:

-Table 3: Formulation of Research Operational Variables Variable Variable Formulation Notation Туре Dependent Variable Return on Assets Net Income / Total Assets ROA Independent Variable Liquid Assets to Total Assets Liquid Assets / Total Assets LA/TA Financing to Deposits Total Financing / Total Deposits FD Cash to Deposits Cash & Cash Equivalent / Total Deposits CD Non-Performing Financing Non-Performing Financing / Total Financing NPF Cost to Income Operating Costs / Operating Income BOPO Control Bank Size Logerithm (Log) of Total Assata SIZE Variable Dalik Size Logarithm (Log) of Total Assets SIZE
+Table 3: Formulation of Research Operational Variables Variable Type Variable Formulation Notation Dependent Variable Return on Assets Net Income / Total Assets ROA Liquid Assets to Total Assets Liquid Assets / Total Assets LA/TA Financing to Deposits Total Financing / Total Deposits FD Independent Variable Cash to Deposits Cash & Cash Equivalent / Total Deposits CD 36 Non-Performing Financing Non-Performing Financing / Total Financing NPF Cost to Income Operating Costs / Operating Income BOPO Control Variable Bank Size Logarithm (Log) of Total Assets SIZE